USEPA/WNTR/documentation/stormwater.rst

 Site and hazard specific GIS data can be used to define disaster scenarios by through the use of geospatial capabilities which allow the user to identify components which intersect areas impacted by a disruptive events.
-For example, GIS data that defines landslide potential can be used to identify conduits that are likely to experience damage from a landslide and fragility curves define the probability the conduit is damaged as a function of displacement.
+Furthermore, GIS data can be used to characterize community impact based on the location of critical facilities and vulnerable populations.

+Example GIS data that can help inform disaster scenarios includes:

+* Hazard maps
+* Elevation data
+* Census data
+* Social vulnerability data
+* Location of critical facilities and emergency services

-The stormwater subpackage includes a :class:`~wntr.stormwater.gis` module which facilitates the use of GIS data in geospatial operations, like :class:`~wntr.stormwater.gis.snap` and :class:`~wntr.stormwater.gis.intersect`.
+S-WNTR includes a :class:`~wntr.stormwater.gis` module which facilitates the use of GIS data in geospatial operations, like :class:`~wntr.stormwater.gis.snap` and :class:`~wntr.stormwater.gis.intersect`.